HuiJun/BedrockOpenWebUI/README.md

 # BedrockOpenWebUI

 This is where I keep my docker compose yaml for running an AWS Bedrock backed OpenWebUI.
 What else do you want?
-Oh an explaination?
+Oh an explanation?

 ## User Guide
 ### Environment variables